Disappearance of Michele Anne Harris: Investigation

 That left Cal Harris himself, who, because of the pending divorce and the likelihood of a large settlement, had a motive to kill Michele.
-Three days after Michele disappeared, Joseph Andersen, a state police forensics investigator entered the house's open garage, where he saw what appeared to be red blood spatter on the wall.
-There was more on the doorway to the house.
+Three days after Michele disappeared, Joseph Andersen, a state police forensics investigator, entered the house's open garage, where he saw what appeared to be red blood spatter on the wall.
+He also observed more on the doorway to the house.
 This was used to obtain a search warrant for the house, and further investigation discovered similar stains in the foyer and the kitchen near the garage; a presumptive test found the substance that left the stains to be human blood and it was collected and preserved for later DNA tests.
-Andersen believed that there was also evidence that additional blood had been present but had been cleaned; the police now considered the house a crime scene.
+Andersen also found evidence that indicated additional blood had been present but had been cleaned; the police now considered the house a crime scene.

 The same day, Cal and members of Michele's family gathered for dinner in Cooperstown.
 There, two of her sisters confronted him about a threat he had made in March to kill Michele and dispose of her body such that it would never be found, as well as a 1996 incident in which Michele had called from a closet where she hid as Cal repeatedly cocked a shotgun outside.
 After denying the incidents, Cal eventually admitted to the threat but claimed that he had not been serious.
 The sisters testified later that the conversation was very uncomfortable for him.

 When Cal returned to Spencer, investigators asked him about the blood stains; he was initially unable to explain them but later said that Michele had cut herself in the garage the month before.
 With his permission, they searched his truck and all-terrain vehicle, and searched Michele's car extensively, almost to the point of disassembly.
 Among its contents were Michele's cell phone, which registered one missed call and a voicemail from a worried friend, and a black bag containing her jewelry.
 Forensic technicians found both Cal and Earley's fingerprints, as well as those of a third person besides Michele, but no blood.

 Without further evidence, police tried more discreet investigative techniques.
 They had troopers watch Cal's property using night vision goggles and camouflage to see if he might go anywhere under the cover of darkness.
 Starting in October, they also attached a GPS tracking unit to his truck for six months to see if his movements might indicate a possible disposal site.
 (Note: At the time this did not require a warrant; the U.S. Supreme Court ruled that it did in 2012.)
 Neither yielded any useful information.